saeyslab/GroupEnc/README.md

 (2) Data Mining and Modeling for Biomedicine, Center for Inflammation Research, VIB-UGent, Belgium

-*This work has been submitted to BNAIC/BeNeLearn 2023.*
+This work has been accepted for presentation at BNAIC/BeNeLearn 2023.

 ---